kizu/kizu.ru/src/posts/2023-05-30-scroll-driven-animations/index.en.md

 {{<Sidenotes offset="1" span="3">}}

-  [^state-query]: Which could be potentially possible in the future via [state-based container queries](https://github.com/w3c/csswg-drafts/issues/6402).
+  [^state-queries]: Which could be potentially possible in the future via [state-based container queries](https://github.com/w3c/csswg-drafts/issues/6402).
   [^omit]: I omit some unrelated to the scroll-driven animations code — feel free to look at the source for more context.

 {{</Sidenotes>}}